ShiftyKitty/Cathals-Playground/README.md

 ## Features:
 <hr>
+12/02/2021

 This project will be composed of three main pages.
 The Home/index.html, the gallery page and the contact page.

 Each page will have the exact same header and footer to promote familiarity.

+Header:
-Header will have logo/business name and a nav bar to navigate through the site.
-By clicking logo users will be brought back to homepage.
-On Homepage and Anchor drop nav bar will be added to allow users quick and easy navigation through homepage.
+- Will have logo/business name and a nav bar to navigate through the site.
+- By clicking logo, users will be brought back to homepage.
+- On Homepage an Anchor drop nav bar will be added to allow users quick and easy navigation through homepage.

+Footer:
-Footer will have business contact info, a map to the business location and social media links (facebook, Instagram, youtube)
+- Will have business contact info, a map to the business location and social media links (facebook, Instagram, youtube)

 Home Page:
 Will be structured in the following manner:
 <br>
-Iframe video: highlighting the excitement of muay thai through video from youtube.
+- Iframe video: highlighting the excitement of muay thai through video from youtube.
 When condensed to mobile, video will appear as a youtube link.
-About us: Describing why someone should do muay thai.
+- About us: Describing why someone should do muay thai.
 Offer collapsible “see more” arrows Schedule/pricing: show a 7-day schedule and offer pricing.
 This can be done through <table> however may look for something on bootstrap to perform functionality
-FAQ: offer most asked questions by beginners.
+- FAQ: offer most asked questions by beginners.
 Will share similar functionality to how the about us in terms of collapsible “see more” arrows/info
-Testimonials: 4 reviews from current/past users to help highlight you new users should join.
+- Testimonials: 4 reviews from current/past users to help highlight you new users should join.
 <br>

 Gallery Page:
-Will host the photos of the gym of people working hard.
+- Will host the photos of the gym of people working hard.
-Want to try and implement a hover feature on each photo so that when a user hovers cursor over image it expands to take up full screen size.
+- ~~Want to try and implement a hover feature on each photo so that when a user hovers cursor over image it expands to take up full screen size.~~ Have decided against this hover feature.
+Did not have desired effect.

 Contact us:
-Will offer a form requesting name, email, contact number and query area to allow for users to communicate easily with gym.
+- Will offer a form requesting name, email, contact number and query area to allow for users to communicate easily with gym.
-Will also have opening hours and welcome message.
+- Will also have opening hours and welcome message.
-When user selects Submit, I want to show that their application has been processed.
+- When user selects Submit, I want to show that their application has been processed.
 Thank you for your message.
 A member of staff will be in contact shortly.

+09/03/2021

 ### Existing Features/Future features
 Features Implemented: <br>
-    • Navigation to navigate through website.
+- Navigation to navigate through website.
 Each navigation element reacts when hovered on
 - Anchor drop navigation added to homepage
 - Video embedded to site.
 - video changes to image when hits mobile
 - schedule collapses when on mobile device
 - faq have collapsible read more feature
 - testimonials on carrousel
 - google map of location added to footer on every page
 - gallery consists of images sourced from unsplash.com
 - contact page consists of contact info and contact form
 - when you click send on contact page you are brought through to seperate page informing you that message has been sent

 ### Features Left to Implement
-    •	links for email and tel to be clickable throughout site
+- links for email and tel to be clickable throughout site
-    •   contact info added to contact form to be necessary before send button becomes available
+- contact info added to contact form to be necessary before send button becomes available

-### Features decided against
+### Features Decided against
-- hover over feature on gallery images to allow to take full screen size.
+- Hover over feature on gallery images to allow to take full screen size.
 Did not add anything when implemented
--
+- Merch addition.
+Could always add gallery but would prefer to add ecom set up at later date perhaps

 ## Technologies Used
 <hr>
+12/02/2021

 This project will primarily be made up of HTML and CSS with elements of Bootstrap thrown in.

 HTML: Used to make framework and content of the site